softsuiteng/wjbmr/content/articles/perception-and-practice-of-home-embalming-by-residents-in-uyo-city-of-niger-delta-region-of-nigeria/index.md

   card: "summary"
   site: "@wjbmr"
   creator: "@wjbmr"
-  title: "Perception and Practice of Home Embalming by Residents in Uyo City of Niger Delta Region of Nigeria"
+  title: "Perception and Practice of Home Embalming by Residents in Uyo City of Niger-Delta Region of Nigeria"
   description: "World Journal of Biomedical Research"
   image:
 ---